tokamak-network/EVM-VDF-Verifier/docs/index.md

 -   [5]: commitsString -> The concatenated string of the commits of the operators.
 This is updated when commit
 -   [6]: omega -> The omega value of the round.
 This is updated after recovery.
 -   [7]: stage -> The stage of the round.
 0 is Recovered or NotStarted, 1 is Commit
--   [8]: isCompleted -> The flag to check if the round is completed.
+-   [8]: isRecovered -> The flag to check if the round is completed.
 This is updated after recovery.

 #### Parameters